Trail Guide: Hiking the Adirondacks Indian Pass Trail

 The Indian Pass Trail starts near the Adirondack Loj (pronounced lodge, I made myself look stupid by pronouncing it wrong).
 The beginning hugs along Heart Lake before leaving behind the more visited sections the veer off towards Mount Jo.

 It’s fairly flat for the first 5 miles before you enter Indian Pass.
 The trail is fairly narrow and wild.
 It doesn’t have that well-worn feel that other trails have.
-You cross multiple brooks and once you get to the pass you climb hand over foot over some pretty significant boulders.
+You cross multiple brooks, including Indian Pass brook (naturally) and once you get to the pass you climb hand over foot over some pretty large boulders.

 Hiking Indian Pass Trail

 Due to the length, and out and back style of the trail, if you want to make a day hike out of it you have a couple options.
 I went to just beyond Indian Pass in the hopes that there would be some nice views and a place to sit and have some lunch.
-There was not.
+There was not a great lunch spot but there were some views of the rocky cliffs peaking through the trees.
 You could stop just before the pass, which is around 5 ½ – 6 miles out and turnaround.

 Or you can plan to make it a multiday, hiking the entire 10 miles to the end of the trail.
 Here you can link onto additional trails, staying in one of the many lean-tos in the area or come back the way you came.